Hritika-2001/T2_24_MDS606_Hrtika/Survey_Design.md

    - Other (please specify)

 3. Experience with AI in Learning: How often do you use AI-driven personalized learning tools (e.g., adaptive platforms, virtual tutors)?
+   - Never
-   - Once a week or never
+   - less than once a week
    - 1-2 times a week
-   - 3-4 times a week
-   - 5-6 times a week
+   - 3-6 times a week
-   - Everyday
+   - everyday or more often

 4. Content Relevance and Personalization: How satisfied are you with the way AI personalizes learning content to your specific needs?
    - Very Dissatisfied